woocommerce/woocommerce-product-dependencies/readme.txt

 == Documentation ==

-The product dependencies of a product are always evaluated when a customer attempts to add it to the cart.
-If validation fails, the product cannot be added to the cart and a notice is displayed to the customer.
-In order to evaluate "Ownership"-type dependencies, the customer might be prompted to log in.
+Dependencies are evaluated when customers attempt to add a product to their cart.
+If validation fails, the product cannot be added to the cart and a notice is displayed.
+In order to evaluate "Ownership"-type dependencies, customers are prompted to log in.

 = Creating Dependencies =

 To add dependencies to a product:

 * Go to the **Product Data > Dependencies** tab.
-* Use the **Product Dependencies** field to search and add some products.
+* Use the **Product Dependencies** field to search for and add some products and/or variations.
 * Choose a **Dependency Type**.
 * **Update** to save your changes.